 Lelouch even did this all by himself once, using only a tape recorder, a phone, and his Geass.

-In Romeo X Juliet Dr. Lancelot takes up the mantle of Red Whilwind to let Juliet escape
+In Romeo X Juliet Dr. Lancelot takes up the mantle of Red Whilwind to let Juliet escape from the guards.
+He dies for it, but Juliet is safe.

 If Code Geass has an example, Death Note should have an example where Light uses the other users of the titular Artifact of Doom to pose as Kira when he is under suspicion by the Kira Task Force.